LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Proposed Method

-Analogous to Fourier series for functions on the unit circle, spherical harmonics are a set of complete and orthogonal basis functions for representing any function on the unit sphere $\mathbb{S}^2$.
+\textbf{Spherical Harmonics} Spherical harmonics are a set of complete and orthogonal basis functions for representing any function on the unit sphere $\mathbb{S}^2$.
 According to~\cite{ramasinghe2020spectral}, any continuous function $f:\mathbb{S}^2 \rightarrow \mathbb{R}$ that satisfies a certain set of conditions can be written as

+where $Y_l^m(\theta, \phi)$ are the spherical harmonics basis functions of degree $l$ and order $m$, and $c_l^m$ is the corresponding coefficient of the basis function.
+The spherical harmonics basis functions are defined as

+in which $N_l^m$ are the normalization coefficient, $P_l^m$ are the associated Legendre function, and $i = \sqrt[2]{-1}$ is the imaginary unit.